joelagnel/joelfernandes.org/_posts/2018-06-15-rcu-dynticks.md

 ```

 The problem with this algorithm is if you have an NMI come in while
 rcu_nmi_enter is running, bad things can happen.
+Specifically, the inner
+rcu_nmi_enter/exit pair, can result in premature exit from an EQS state.

-Lets take the case where an NMI comes in before dynticks is incremented in the
+To see this let us take the case where an NMI comes in before dynticks is
-outer rcu_nmi_enter.
+incremented in the outer rcu_nmi_enter.
 In this case nothing bad will happen.
-But say the NMI
-comes in after dynticks is incremented in the outer `rcu_nmi_enter` but before
+But say the NMI comes in after dynticks is incremented in the outer
-`dynticks_nmi_nesting` is incremented.
-The what will happen is:
+`rcu_nmi_enter` but before `dynticks_nmi_nesting` is incremented.
+Then what will
+happen is:

-The steps (lets call this sequence BAD-STEPS):
+The steps would look like:
 1. The outer rcu_nmi_enter will update dynticks to be odd.
 2. An NMI comes in after dynticks is made odd by dynticks++, but before dynticks_nmi_nesting is updated.
 3. The second `rcu_nmi_enter` comes in and it will leave `dynticks` alone but increase `dynticks_nmi_nesting` to 1.
 4. Now on the corresponding inner `rcu_nmi_exit`, it will notice
   `dynticks_nmi_nesting` is 1 so it will set it to 0.
 5. Next it will wrongly increment `dynticks` messing it up completely.
+The
+   inner rcu_nmi_exit is never supposed to exit EQS.
+Only the outer one is.

 The problem here is the inner `rcu_nmi_exit` increments the dynticks counter
 (thus marking the dynticks-idle mode as exited even though we're still in the